 - The headlights have DRLs and houses turn indicators as well.

 - The front bumper is also completely redesigned, housing the all-new triangular fog lamps and a silvery lip running across its full length.

 - On the rear, the car gets all new slimmer wraparound LED tail lamps.

 - The boot lid gets a new design and now has Elantra written across it, a cool new addition.

 - The rear bumper is also newly designed and will house the number plate now.

 - It will also house the reverse lamps, fog lamps and big reflectors in it.

-- The overall design has become very aggressive and the car looks really menacing, especially in the black colour.
+- The overall design has become very aggressive and the car looks really menacing.

-We expect that the car to be more or less untouched mechanically and will come with the same engine & transmission options.
-There is a speculation that the car will get a mild hybrid tech as an option.
-In India, the car is offered with a 2.0L petrol engine producing 152PS power and 190Nm torque mated to a 6 speed MT & AT gearbox.
+We expect the car to remain more or less the same mechanically as the current one when it makes its entry into our market.
+It will get the same engine & transmission options.
+There is a speculation that the car will get a mild hybrid tech as an option, we will have to see how much of a truth this is.
+In India, the car is currently offered with a 2.0L petrol engine producing 152PS power and 190Nm torque mated to a 6 speed MT & AT gearbox.
 There is a 1.6 diesel also on offer which produces 128PS power and 260Nm torque.
 It comes mated to 6 speed MT and AT gearbox.

 The car has now made its world debut and we expect it to first make way to the western markets as well as Korea.
 We may only get it in India sometime next year and will be pleasantly surprised if it comes earlier.
 There is no word on the car from Hyundai India at all currently.
 Once launched, it will definitely help Hyundai to compete more aggressively against its key rivals in the segment, the Toyota Corolla and Skoda Octavia, here in India.